jsdoc2md/jsdoc-to-markdown/README.md

 * [command-line-args](https://github.com/75lb/command-line-args)  (exports a class)

-## Compatible Platforms
-Tested on Mac OSX, Linux, Windows 8.1 and Windows XP.

 ## Install and use
 First, document your source code using [correct jsdoc syntax](http://usejsdoc.org) then run it through jsdoc-to-markdown using one of the following methods.

+## Compatible Platforms
+All these methods are tested on Mac OSX, Linux, Windows 8.1 and Windows XP.

 ### Command-line tool
 To install the `jsdoc2md` command-line tool globally, run: